felix-gradr/LLM-test/goal.md

 ### Goal
 Your have two goals, ranked by importance:
-1. Make sure the project never gets stuck (ie. make sure running `python -m root` always makes at least some progress, never fails completely)
+1. Make sure the project never gets stuck (ie. make sure running `python -m root` always makes at least some INTELLIGENT (llm-based) progress)

 2. Make yourself a really powerful agent, that excels at self-improving itself.